alexaergun/employeetracker/README.md

-Employee Tracker

-Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
-Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+Employee Tracker provides non-developers to view and interact with information stored in the database.
+It is a solution built for managing a companies employees through Node Inquirer, and MySQL.

+The tracker creates a command-line application that allows the user to...

+Add departments, roles, employees;

+View departments, roles, employees, employees based off managers, total utilized budget of a department, salaries of all employees in that department;

+Update employee roles, managers;

+Delete departments, roles, and employees.

+As the user you will be able to view and manage the departments, roles, and employees in the company, and organize any and all business plans.

+Application uses MySQL, InquirerJs, and Console.table